Welcome

 We are currently finalizing the pricing, menu, entertainment, and schedule.
 Full details will be announced soon.
 What we can tell you now is that this will be another enjoyable evening and an opportunity to support the work of the Stone Creek Republican Club.
 Tickets will go on sale during an upcoming Ticket Tuesday, details pending.

-Seating is limited to the Lakeside One and Two rooms at the Stonewater Club, which means we will be limited to approximately 70.
+Seating is limited, which means we will be limited to approximately 150.

 Our club continues to grow with active, engaged members who understand that critical elections are on the horizon at the local, state, and national levels.
 Events like this Victory Dinner are how we build our team, strengthen our community, and prepare for the work ahead.